 The perks and the pay can’t be beat.

 But the long hours and constant pressure to stay on top of your game can be unbearable.

-Provigil helps employees stay alert so they can code for 12 hours at a time.
+Provigil helps employees stay alert so that they can code for 12 hours at a time.

-Modafinil is popular among Wall Street bankers who liken it to “Viagra for the brain.”
+Modafinil is also popular among Wall Street bankers who liken it to “Viagra for the brain.”